Why would I want to claim and maintain a Wilson Professional Credential?

-Upon claiming a Wilson Professional Credential, individuals are eligible to use the corresponding letters (W.D.P., W.D.T, or W.C.T.) and logo as part of their professional signature.
+If you are eligible to receive a Wilson Professional Credential, you will need to acknowledge the credential in our system.
+Upon claiming a Wilson Professional Credential, individuals are authorized to use the corresponding letters (W.D.P. for Wilson® Dyslexia Practitioner or W.D.T. for Wilson® Dyslexia Therapist) and associated logo as part of their professional signature.

 It is Wilson Language Training’s (WLT) policy to only allow those individuals who are currently credentialed as a W.D.P. or W.D.T. to be included in the Wilson Directory of WRS Certified Professionals.
-This list is provided upon request to individuals who are seeking tutoring services in their area from a WRS Certified Teacher.
+This list is provided upon request to individuals who are seeking tutoring services in their area from a Wilson Reading System (WRS) Certified Teacher.

 Other benefits include: